Tallispt/stickersJava/README.md

 ## Folder Structure

 - `src`: the folder to maintain sources
-- `asset`: the folder to inject stickers
+- `asset`: the folder to inject stickers (if not found, add 'asset' directory to root)